k-Rohit/Chex-GANS/README.md

 DCGANs utilize deep convolutional networks for both the generator and discriminator, enabling the generation of higher resolution and more realistic images.

+## Notebooks

+This repository contains Jupyter notebooks for each of the three GAN architectures:

+- `Vanilla_GAN.ipynb`
+- `WGAN.ipynb`
+- `DCGAN.ipynb`

+These notebooks provide step-by-step implementations of the respective GAN architectures along with training and evaluation procedures.

 ## Getting Started

 ### Prerequisites